AlexNorb/pnptools/layout/UI_documentation.md

 # UI Documentation for the "Layout" Tool

 This document provides a detailed breakdown of the user interface for the "Layout" tool.
-It is intended to assist a UI developer in reconstructing the interface based on the existing HTML structure, JavaScript behavior, and CSS styling.
+It is intended to assist a UI developer in reconstructing the interface based on the existing HTML structure, JavaScript behavior

-As I do not have access to the commit history, I am unable to provide a changelog.

 ## Overall Structure